kmfranklin/village_market/README.md

   - Validation to prevent incorrect/incomplete submissions
   - MySQL transactions to prevent partial registrations (no orphaned user accounts)
   - Standardized data formatting before storing (emails lowercase; names title case)

+- **Vendor Approval System (Admin Feature)**

+  - Vendors do not gain immediate access upon registration
+  - An Admin or Super Admin must review and approve vendor registrations before access is granted
+  - Admin actions instantly update the vendor's account status in the database
+  - Approved vendors can log in to their dashboard, while rejected vendors cannot access the system
+  - Prevents unauthorized users from registering as vendors and adding content to the application
+  - Enhances security by ensuring only verified local businesses can manage vendor listings

 - **Forgot Password System**